mengyuchi/open-geo-tutorial/README.md

 *** once in a blue moon launching via Binder fails either for lack of resources or due to a network error, but typically if you re-click the link it will launch correctly.

-Small corrections and additions of missing parts to Chapter 6 Notebook, by <a href="https://github.com/ClaudeCoulombe/open-geo-tutorial" target='_blank'>Claude COULOMBE - Ph.D. - Montréal</a>

 # Repo Structure

 All chapters are available as jupyter notebooks in the `notebooks/` directory or viewable via a normal web browser in HTML: